RWE, E.ON reshape German power sector in Innogy asset swap deal

-ESSEN/DUESSELDORF (Reuters) - Germany’s top utilities announced a multi-billion-euro revamp, with RWE (RWEG.DE) agreeing to swap control of Innogy (IGY.DE) with rival E.ON (EONGn.DE) for renewable assets in the sector’s largest overhaul since a landmark move to exit nuclear power.
+ESSEN/DUESSELDORF (Reuters) - Germany’s top utilities on Sunday announced plans to break up Innogy (IGY.DE), whose assets will be divided among parent RWE RWED.DE and rival E.ON EONGN.DE in the sector’s biggest overhaul since a landmark move to exit nuclear power.

-The deal, which includes E.ON making a 5.2 billion euro ($6.4 billion) takeover offer to Innogy’s remaining owners, will effectively break up the network, renewables and retail energy firm that was carved out from RWE in 2016.
+The deal, which includes E.ON making a 5.2 billion euro ($6.4 billion) takeover offer to Innogy’s minority shareholders, spells the end of the network, renewables and retail energy group, carved out from RWE two years ago, as a standalone unit.

-Through the takeover, which includes a share issue and asset swaps, E.ON will focus on prized regulated energy networks and customer operations, while RWE will take on the renewables businesses of both E.ON and Innogy.
+Through the deal, which includes a share issue and asset swaps, E.ON will acquire Innogy’s prized regulated energy networks and customer operations, while RWE will take on the renewables businesses of both E.ON and Innogy.

 A source involved in the deal said it would be slightly more beneficial to E.ON, which would become a bigger regulated business by adding more networks, while RWE would end up owning interests in the riskier and more competitive renewables sector.

-The source said that E.ON had been in a better bargaining position after RWE shopped Innogy to other European rivals, including France’s Engie (ENGIE.PA), Italy’s Enel (ENEI.MI) and Spain’s Iberdrola (IBE.MC), without success.
+The source said that E.ON had been in a better bargaining position after RWE shopped Innogy to other European rivals, including France’s Engie (ENGIE.PA), Italy’s Enel (ENEI.MI) and Spain’s Iberdrola (IBE.MC), without striking a deal.

 “This looks like an advantageous step for E.ON at first glance,” said Thomas Deser, fund manager at Union Investment, which holds shares in E.ON, RWE and Innogy.